Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 ## Logout

-The logout functionality is mostly useful together with [session authentication](#session-authentication) that on the other hand is mostly useful with [authorization code flow](#authorization-code-flow).
+The logout functionality is mostly useful together with [session authentication](#session-authentication) that is mostly useful with [authorization code flow](#authorization-code-flow).

-As part of the logout the OpenID Connect plugin implements several features:
+As part of the logout, the OpenID Connect plugin implements several features:

 - session invalidation
 - token revocation